ramon-luis/adas-kitchen/algorithm-cookbook.md

 <b>Partition(A, p, r)</b> where A is <b>unsorted</b> array
 01 x = A[r]  // set pivot
 02 i = p-1  // set left marker i outside of p
-03 for j = p to r-1  // loop from p to pivot
+03 for j=p to r-1  // loop from p to pivot
 04 	if A[j] &#8804; A[i]
 05 		i = i+1
 06 		exchange A[i], A[j]